adelezaini/MasterThesis/README.md

-# What if the Greenland was green? - exploring the climate feedbacks initiated by natural vegetation adaptation in the boral zone
+# What if Greenland was green? - exploring the climate feedbacks initiated by natural vegetation adaptation in the boral zone

 This is my master thesis work, supervised by [Terje Koren Berntsen](https://www.mn.uio.no/geo/english/people/aca/metos/terjebe/), [Sara Marie Blichner](https://github.com/sarambl), [Trude Storevlmo](https://www.mn.uio.no/geo/english/people/aca/metos/truds/index.html), at the [UiO - University of Oslo](https://www.uio.no/english/).